awslabs/gluonts/docs/tutorials/forecasting/extended_tutorial.md

 ### Configuring an estimator

-We will begin with GulonTS's pre-built feedforward neural network estimator, a simple but powerful forecasting model.
+We will begin with GluonTS's pre-built feedforward neural network estimator, a simple but powerful forecasting model.
 We will use this model to demonstrate the process of training a model, producing forecasts, and evaluating the results.

 GluonTS's built-in feedforward neural network (`SimpleFeedForwardEstimator`) accepts an input window of length `context_length` and predicts the distribution of the values of the subsequent `prediction_length` values.
 In GluonTS parlance, the feedforward neural network model is an example of `Estimator`.
 In GluonTS, `Estimator` objects represent a forecasting model as well as details such as its coefficients, weights, etc.